 1. THE ST. VALENTINE'S DAY MASSACRE

 (1967) Dir.
 Roger CormanNever one to miss a chance for collateral production value, Corman utilized Fox's still-standing Hello Dolly!
-1920s street sets to tell the story of the last 24 hours in the lives of all the key Chicago players.
-Told with comic book vibrancy and wryly narrated by the great Paul Frees, TSVDM hops along like the best of all three worlds (documentary, action, and drama) twirled together into a meth soft serve.
-And -- ah, Marone --what a cast!: Jason Robards is way-too-tall to be Capone, but plenty feral; Ralph Meeker makes a good-natured, beery Bugs; George Segal turns on his smilingly sadistic streak as a key provocateur heating up the turf war.
-Menawhile Alex Rocco, Jack Nicholson, Dick Miller, Bruce Dern, John Agar, Studs "Lloyd the bartender" Turkel clean their guns and wait by the phone for the signal.
-Sexy Jean Hale (below) provides the perfect mid-film breather from the boardrooms and hit planning when a fur coat triggers an extended, lamp-bashing brawl with boyfriend Segal.
+1920s street sets, along with comic book vibrancy and deadpan Paul Frees narration to tell the story of the last 24 hours in the lives of all the key Chicago players.
+Jason Robards is too tall to be Capone but what the hey, he's having a blast.
+Ralph Meeker makes a good-natured, beery Bugs; George Segal turns on the smilingly sadism as a key provocateur heating up the turf war; Alex Rocco, Jack Nicholson, Dick Miller, and Bruce Dern mix with venerable greats like John Agar and Studs "Lloyd the bartender" Turkel -- all cleaning their guns and waiting by the phone for the signal.
+Sexy Jean Hale (below) provides the perfect mid-film breather from all the toxic masculinity as Segal's sexy girlfriend: her way-too-expensive new fur coat triggers an extended, lamp-bashing brawl that's a joy to behold.
 The print Amazon's been streaming is HD perfection.
-Sure it leaves you kind of 'so-whatting' the joint, but what a rush getting there.
-In short, patron, it's sublime - one of Corman's best (non-Poe) films.
+Sure it leaves you kind of 'so-whatting' once it's all over, but what a rush getting there!

 Trump Factor: Check Robards' eyes (above) as he prepares to 'fire an apprentice.'

-(1971) Dir Roger CormanCorman's final film as a director, this countercultural comedy (written by George MIAMI BLUES Armitage) functions as a kind of DR. STRANGELOVE (1964) meets WILD IN THE STREETS (1968), imagining a near future that a lot of hippies were hoping for, one where the Army accidentally releases a poison gas that kills everyone over thirty, lifting the world out of the button-down conservative repression of the establishment and into some kind of San Francisco guerrilla theater troupe / Firesign Theater post-apocalyptic wild west.
-But not all young folks are groovy, man.
-What about rapey jocks and bikers?
-Well, we'll find out soon enough, as across dune-buggy deserts and tumbleweedy main streets wanders a ragtag group of sensible peace-loving (straight) couples, navigating the terrain, loving each other and anyone else, and escaping the clutches of various agitprop start-ups and desperadoes as one-2-many Country Joe and the Fish "songs" play on the soundtrack, God narrates with a Jewish oy-vey accent, and, just so you know it's Corman, Poe, the raven, and Lenore show up on a big chopper, to make worldly comments from high on the hill.
+(1971) Dir Roger CormanCorman's final film as a director, this countercultural comedy (written by George MIAMI BLUES Armitage) functions as a kind of DR. STRANGELOVE (1964) meets WILD IN THE STREETS (1968), imagining a near future that a lot of hippies were hoping for, one where the army accidentally releases a poison gas that kills everyone over thirty, lifting the world out of the button-down conservative repression of the establishment and into some kind of San Francisco guerrilla theater troupe / Firesign Theater post-apocalyptic wild west.

 |Poe and Lenore on the open road (you can hear Johnny Depp stirring in his |